Let’s build the future that we want to live in.

 These seem like good things, but could lead you to a place where you have been trapped by a string of early false-positives.
 What may seem like a high-class problem can end up being a bit of a nightmare as you find yourself stuck with an ok, not great idea and the burden of a company that you aren’t that excited about.
 This happens for a few reasons.

-First, great ideas often get refined by struggle.
 But jumping straight to a large round out of the gate, you miss out on some of the refining fire that you probably experienced in your first company.
 You probably struggled to get co-founders or early team members to join you because you had limited credibility.
 Investors needed to see real points of proof before they got interested.
 You needed to find the most scrappy and cost efficient way to get a product out, and in the process learned tons about the market and customer you are trying to serve.
 Being more experienced allows you to skip some of the steps above, but in the process, you may lose out on much of the learning and evolution that those steps would bring.

-Second, your own conviction and dedication to the idea gets solidified in these early days too.
 When things are tough early on, you are forced to ask yourself whether you really believe in this business and can’t help but dedicate your energies behind this problem.
 The hard struggles test your own conviction and vigor at a time when the cost of starting over are relatively low.
 As much as you may be your own worst critic, there is nothing like getting slapped in the face by the market to really test your grit for the road ahead.

-Third, repeat founders are likely to execute at a much higher level early on.
 Their early hires are probably much stronger too, which allows for better execution as well.
 These seem like good things, but again may be a false-positive trap.
 With a crappy product and mediocre execution, getting any signs of customer love becomes a stronger signal of PMF.
 But if you are able to build beautiful products, get great PR coverage, and execute flawlessly on optimizing your marketing funnel, you are more likely to show some positive signs that things are sort-of working.
 Great execution may allow a “nice-to-have” product to gain early traction.
 This may seem great at first, but may lead you to start building the rest of the business on a pretty weak foundation.

 These challenges put founders in a precarious position because they all contribute to a serious loss of agility.
 And I’d argue that agility is one of the most important attributes that one should be optimizing for at the earliest stages.
 You lose agility because you probably have brought on a larger team than you otherwise would have as a first time founder.
 It’s harder for a larger team to change course, and you don’t want to de-motivate these great people with shifting strategies or a change in vision.